eclipse-glsp/glsp-examples/README.md

 ## Examples

+-   [Project Templates](project-templates): The best starting point for your own diagram editor project.
+    The project templates are available for several combinations of tool platform integrations (Theia, VSCode), source models (JSON, EMF) and servers (Node, Java).
+Please visit the [GLSP documentation](https://www.eclipse.org/glsp/documentation/gettingstarted/) for more information.

 -   [Minimal Example](minimal): A very simple GLSP editor for rectangular nodes.
     This demonstrates the core concepts and basic client-server integration into Theia.